Syphilis begins with a painless sore at the infection site and, in the second stage, causes a rash, fever, fatigue, headache, and loss of appetite.

 In the tertiary stage, the diagnosis is based on symptoms and antibody test results.
 Depending on which symptoms are present, other tests are done.
 For example, a chest x-ray may be taken or another imaging test may be done to check for an aneurysm in the aorta Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
 It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more .

 If neurosyphilis is suspected, regardless of the stage of syphilis, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is needed to obtain spinal fluid, which is tested for antibodies to the bacteria.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is needed to obtain spinal fluid, which is tested for antibodies to the bacteria.

 People with syphilis should also be tested for other STIs, including HIV infection.